 It is common for folks to review their will and estate plan before they go on a big trip, especially when it involves flying.
 Before you take off, make sure you have communicated where everything is to your loved ones and review your plan to ensure that it is still consistent with your wishes.

-You should review your estate plan at least once a year.
+You should review your estate plan with an attorney or at least with the family once a year.
 Review your documents, your family situation, your beneficiaries’ situation and the current tax laws with your professional advisors to determine whether changes are needed, and how you can utilize current estate planning strategies to protect the inheritance you wish to leave for your loved ones.

 Examples of When Updates May Be Needed:

 - Births.
 You should consider the effects that the birth of a child or grandchild will have on your estate planning.

 - Death.
 The death of a loved one or other beneficiary can greatly affect your estate plan.
 So can the death or disability of your executor, your children’s guardian, your trustee, or the agent in your durable power of attorney or health care instructions.